-H. NEVAL ERTURK, chair, DOUGLAS P. JENSEN, associate chair, MAHDOKHT BEHRAVAN, WILLIAM CASE, JENNIFER HAWK, EDNA STEELE, SHARON STRICKLAND
+WILLIAM CASE, chair, DOUGLAS P. JENSEN, associate chair, MAHDOKHT BEHRAVAN, H. NEVAL ERTURK, JENNIFER HAWK, EDNA STEELE, SHARON STRICKLAND

 The Department of Biology, Chemistry, and Physics strives to provide a rich and rigorous course of study in the natural sciences and an environment in which students explore scientific principles.
-The curriculum is designed to enable majors to achieve employment in laboratories and secondary education, to pursue graduate degrees in biology, biochemistry, and chemistry, and to enter professional programs in medical fields.
+The curricula are designed to enable majors to achieve employment in laboratories and secondary education, to pursue graduate degrees in biology, biochemistry, and chemistry, and to enter professional programs in medical fields